 A minimum of 7 days notice must be given in writing to the office to withdraw from the program.
 Fees are owed for this 7-day period.
 If there are additional monies owed to the club, the balance will be charged to the payment method on file to settle the account.

-Team programs (competitive + Performance): Withdrawal from the program prior to June 30th, 2020 will be subject to a $100.00 early withdrawal administration fee.
+Competitive programs: Withdrawal from the competitive program prior to June 30th each season will be subject to a $100.00 early withdrawal administration fee.
 Any monies owing to the Club will be deducted from the security deposit prior to refund.
 Once deductions, if any, have been made from the security deposit, the remainder is returned.
 Time must be given before the refund issued in order to ensure that all commitments are met and all monies owing are paid in full.
 If there are additional monies owed to the club beyond what the security deposit covers, the balance will be charged to the payment method on file to settle the account.

 Photographs and Video